Learning How to do Shaving with a Straight Razor Pros and Cons: For the Ultimate in Manliness

 - Little to No Continuing Costs.
-While straight razors require a bigger initial investment, the good thing about them is that there are really no continuing costs once you’ve got all the tools.
-Still, if you don’t learn how to properly hone and sharpen your straight razor, you’ll end up needing to take it somewhere for sharpening, which can be expensive.
+While shaving with straight razor pros and cons require a bigger initial investment, the good thing about them is that there are really no continuing costs once you’ve got all the tools.
+Still, if you don’t learn how to properly hone and sharpen your straight blade razor, you’ll end up needing to take it somewhere for sharpening, which can be expensive.

 - Better for the Environment.
-While disposable and cartridge razors simply get thrown in the trash, straight razors are by far the most environmentally friendly shaving method, as there is never anything to throw away or replace.
+While disposable and cartridge razors simply get thrown in the trash, shaving with a straight razor pros and cons are by far the most environmentally friendly shaving method, as there is never anything to throw away or replace.

 - Should Last a Lifetime.
-With proper care, a high quality straight razor and accessories should last for at least your lifetime.
+With proper care, a high-quality straight razor shaving kit and accessories should last for at least your lifetime.

 - Steep Learning Curve.
 You should expect to cut yourself quite a few times as you’re learning how to shave with a straight razor, as it requires a special technique.
 Still, once you get the hang of it, this shouldn’t continue to be a problem.
-In addition to learning how to shave with a straight razor, you’ll also need to learn how to sharpen and hone it as well.
+In addition to learning how to do shaving with a straight razor pros and cons, you’ll also need to learn how to sharpen and hone it as well.

 - Danger.
-If you don’t know how to use it properly, you could seriously injure yourself with a straight razor, so be careful!
+If you don’t know how to use straight-edge razors properly, you could seriously injure yourself with a straight razor (get razor cuts), so be careful!
 After all, they’re not called cut-throat razors for nothing.

 - Higher Initial Investment.
-When deciding to switch to a straight razor, you’ll need to purchase not only the razor, but also a strop, hone, shaving brush and other accessories.
+When deciding to switch to shaving with a straight razor, you’ll need to purchase not only the shaving knife (razor) but also a strop, hone, shaving brush, and other accessories.
 Still, as we said, most of these should last quite a long time, so it could actually save you money in the long run.

 - Takes More Time.
 Probably the biggest disadvantage of shaving with a straight razor is that it takes more time than any other method.
 That being said, most men find it well worth the extra time due to the incredibly close shave that results.

 - Requires Continual Honing and Maintenance.
-While most other types of razors are maintenance free, straight razors require continual stropping and honing to keep them sharp, which will add a bit more time onto your shaving routine.
+While most other types of razors are maintenance-free, straight razors require continual stropping and honing to keep them sharp, which will add a bit more time to your shaving routine.

-Before we get into how to use a straight razor, its first necessary to familiarize yourself with all of the basic parts so you know what you’re dealing with.
+Before we get into how to use a straight razor, it is first necessary to familiarize yourself with all of the basic parts so you know what you’re dealing with.

 - Point.
-The end of the blade, which will typically be either square or rounded.
+The end of the blade, will typically be either square or rounded.

 - Edge.
-The cutting edge of the blade, running from heel to toe and ending at the point.
+The cutting edge of the blade runs from heel to toe and ends at the point.